-If you are thinking finding a lender is the hardest part of the process, you're right.
-Keeping track of lenders and their offering is not easy.
-You might not have kept your finger on the pulse of the market after your last financing deal, and if it's been anywhere from a few months to a few years, the key players and appetites may have changed.
-Or maybe you do have an idea of the lending market today, but it can change quickly.
+If you think that finding a lender is the hardest part of the process, you're right.
+Keeping track of lenders and their products is not easy.
+You might not have kept your finger on the pulse of the market after closing your last loan, and if it's been anywhere from a few months to a few years, the key players and appetites may have changed.
 Lenders move in and out of the market depending on a variety of factors.
 Chase, the 800-pound gorilla in the multifamily financing market, generally is the most price-competitive option.
 However, rumored changes in Chase's organization and risk appetite at the executive level resulted in Chase increasing pricing by 10-20 bps (0.10%-0.20%) in 2017.
 This is great news for competitor lenders who can better compete with Chase.
 For the borrower, however, this is like Walmart increasing prices.

 Competitors follow suit and you pay more.
 A broker will mitigate the knowledge gap and help you find the best deal.